-Find out how the Sense monitor functions inside a real home, and learn more about the machine learning and data science behind device detection.
+Sense uses machine learning to detect devices in your home.
+But what is machine learning and why is it so hard?
+Find out how the Sense monitor functions inside a real home with the data science behind device detection.

 Sense uses machine learning to identify the unique electrical signatures of many devices in your home.